-Camping is included in the cost of your ticket and is permitted for four nights: Tuesday 6th to Saturday 10th (depart by midday Saturday 10th).
+Camping is included in the cost of your ticket and is permitted for four nights: Tuesday 2nd to Friday 5th July (depart by midday Saturday 6th July).

 To find out what is allowed for your ticket, check the information below.

 You’ll only be allowed to enter the campground during the permitted “roll in” dates & times. (see above).
 If you arrive at the gate on the wrong day, or outside of the permitted time, you won’t be allowed in.

 At the Big Red Bash campsite boundaries are marked out, similar to a caravan park.
-You’ll receive a minimum of approx. 90sqm per vehicle.
+You’ll receive a minimum of approx. 90m2 per vehicle.
 Shapes of campsites will vary slightly, but most will be around 13.5m x 6.75m.

 We expect that 99% of setups will fit in the generous campsite allocation, however if your big-rig physically doesn’t fit, we will have a few larger sites available.

-For more info on camping, see the FAQ page
+For more info on camping, see the FAQ page.

 To prevent the risk of a fire spreading in the campsite, you must place all structures at least 1 metre from the back and side boundaries of your campsite.
 Guy ropes can protrude another 40cm.
 Marshals will enforce this rule.